 Appetizer?
 A little amuse bouche of soup with a hearty, grilled slice of a baguette.
 Main?
 Hello, it’s me, soup, topped with some delicious croutons and LITERALLY ANYTHING ELSE YOU CRAVE.
 That’s right, Anti-soup America, all of your already asserted food trends pair perfectly with a bowl of soup.
 Bacon?
 Perfect on a bowl of potato soup.
 Avocado?
 Slice that cado up and mix ‘em into a tortilla soup.
 Pizza?
 Honestly, why not?
 You’re dipping slices in ranch dressing.
 Might as well dunk that pepperoni pie right into a cheese bisque.

 Oh, I’m sorry.
 Did you not know there are soups that are basically just a hot bowl of cheese?
 Yeah, my dude.
 All of your savory cravings belong to soup.
 Pasta, chicken, burgers, tacos: it’s all soup to me, baby!

 Everyone ripped their grease-stained clothes off in celebration when they mistakenly thought Congress declared pizza a vegetable.
 If humankind is looking for ways trick themselves into thinking foods are healthier than they actually are, welcome to the Church of Soup.
 Here, everything appears healthy because it’s kind of watered down and you eat it with a spoon, the most nutritious of all the utensils.

 Remember when you used to get sick as a child?
 What did your mother or papa prepare to make you feel better?
 Was it a kale salad?
 An acai bowl?
 Or was it a big ol’ bowl of soup?
 Oh, they gave you penicillin?
-Okay, but did they feel it to you on a spoon?
+Okay, but did they feed it to you on a spoon?
 I rest my case.